Our culture of care in the Covid era

 - In addition, if you arrive and realize you don’t feel comfortable entering the theater, we’ll be happy to offer you a link to an online option for watching at home.
 Overall, anyone who is turned away at the door or wishes to come back on another date is welcome to exchange their tickets for another performance at no charge, subject to availability.

-- Drinks from concessions are allowed in the theater, but we are no longer permitting food inside for sanitary reasons.
-We ask that masks be removed for sips and then replaced (not left off while drinking).
+- We ask that masks be removed for sips and bites of food and then replaced (not left off while drinking and eating).
+Thank you!

 - To limit contact, we will no longer accept cash payments at concessions.
 We’re also working on other procedures to make it easier for you to order concessions in advance and pay in a completely touchless way.

 - To avoid any cross-contamination, our concessions workers will remain behind the counter and deal only with concessions, not box-office matters.

 Other ways we’re working for your health & safety

 - Our three powerful HVAC units have been inspected by a certified HVAC industry expert.
 They’ve been configured to allow the maximum amount of fresh air to enter the building without compromising your comfort.
 In addition, we’re using the highest-grade filters recommended for our units, and all intake and outflow vents have been cleaned.
 Our units exceed the recommended ACH (air change index: the number of times the air is changed inside the building per hour) for our facility.

 - We’re doing daily cleaning and disinfecting, from the lobby to the restrooms to the stage and house.
 We have electric ULV cold foggers to disinfect the upholstered seats, new touchless dispensers in the restrooms, and hand-sanitizing stations everywhere.
 And we may be setting a record for the number of signs explaining hand-washing.